Year 1 will be taking part in forest school sessions at Fawley Infant School.

 Children who are cold or uncomfortable can’t concentrate or enjoy the outdoor experience.
 Children in the right clothes won’t notice what the weather is doing!

 - Assume that we will get muddy!
 Please ensure that clothing is washable, comfortable and not too new.
-The children should come to school dressed for their Forest School session, but they must have their dry school uniform to change into for the afternoon (including shoes, socks and underwear, just in case!)

 - Please avoid denim clothing – if jeans get wet they take a long time to dry and can be very cold and uncomfortable in the meantime.